cc-ca/Human_action_understanding/README.md

 This project aim to do video Human Action Recognition with AI.

 # Solutions
-Two major tools are proposed in each branch.
+Two major tools are proposed in each branche.

 ### CNN/RNN
 We have made a model using Convolutional Neural Network and Recurent Neural Network where we achieved 61.2% top1 accuracy.